- Who Can Submit?

 New Prairie Press recommends the use of the Creative Commons license.
 The Educational Considerations requires authors to agree to Creative Commons Attribution and Non-commercial licenses.
 Authors who publish with the Educational Considerations agree to the following terms:

 Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution-NonCommercial-ShareAlike License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.
+This license is automatically assigned to articles upon publication.

 Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.